LSEG-API-Samples/Article.EikonAPI.Python.PlotlyChart/README.md

 1. Use a few lines of code to create and customize the graph.
 2. Provide more than 30 ease-of-use various chart object types for Developers.
 3. Experience Developers can use the low-level chart object types to create a more powerful and flexible chart.
-4. Simplifly documents and example code.
+4. Simplify documents and example code.
 5. Provide a dedicated [paid support program](https://plotly.com/get-pricing/) for both individual and corporate developers.

 #### Cons
 1. Some API Interface and installation processes for Classic Jupyter Notebook and Jupyter Lab are different.
-2. Matplotlib Pyplot has larger users based on developer community websites (such as [stackoverflow](https://stackoverflow.com/)).
+2. Matplotlib Pyplot has larger users based on developer community websites (such as [StackOverflow](https://stackoverflow.com/)).
 It means a lot of Pyplot questions, problems will be easy to find the answers or solutions than Plotly.
 3. Matplotlib Pyplot has larger documents, tutorials, step-by-step guide resources from both official and user-based websites.
 4. The plots render as blank spaces sometimes when you reopen the classic Jupyter Notebook (see [troubleshooting page](https://plotly.com/python/troubleshooting/#jupyter-classic-notebook-problems))